Mostafaslima66/News_App/README.md

 ## Description

-This Flutter mobile app, built with Flutter and Dart, is a news aggregator that allows users to access news from various categories.
+This mobile app, built with Flutter and Dart, is a news aggregator that allows users to access news from various categories.
 Users can choose from categories such as General, Sports, Health, Entertainment, Business,Technology, and Science news.

 ## Table of Contents